JamesSkemp/words/content/post/notes-for-a-future-reading-of-dostoyevskys-the-possessed.md

 +++
-title = "Notes for a future reading of Dostoyevsky's The Possessed." summary = "Notes for a future reading of Fyodor Dostoyevsky's The Possessed." draft = false comments = true date = "2008-08-14T20:58:00-05:00"
+title = "Notes for a future reading of Dostoyevsky's The Possessed." description = "Notes for a future reading of Fyodor Dostoyevsky's The Possessed." draft = false comments = true date = "2008-08-14T20:58:00-05:00"